Manchester Science Festival is a highlight of the city’s cultural calendar and one of the most popular science festivals in the UK.

 Manchester Science Festival 2021

-The festival is a cornerstone of the Science Museum Group's public programme focused on climate.
 As the birthplace of the Industrial Revolution, Manchester was the catalyst for scientific innovation and unprecedented change worldwide.
 Now, with Greater Manchester's vision of becoming carbon-neutral by 2038, the city is primed to influence future progress.
-The festival will support this through a programme that encourages communities, scientists and activists to advance ideas for a better world.
+The festival supported this through a programme that encourages communities, scientists and activists to advance ideas for a better world.

 The Science Museum Group aims to lead public engagement in the UK on the science of climate change and the technological challenges and opportunities around energy transition by providing a compelling public programme.
 It also aims to be a leader in the sector in reducing the environmental impacts of its work.